-Steps for Cleaning and Maintaining Your Sewing Machine
+Steps for cleaning and Maintaining You Sewing Machine (Front Loading Bobbin)

 The following guide is a snapshot of what you will find in the video above

-Step 1 : Remove the needle and foot (I removed the ‘ankle’ part as well).
+Step 1: Remove the needle and foot (I remove the ankle part as well to give me more space to work in)

 The thought of taking your sewing machine apart can be scary, but once you know how to do it, it’s not all that scary after all.